 In the increasingly fractionated world of American politics, the search for common ground seems ever more elusive.
 However, if we drown out the bickering for just a moment and set aside the . . .

 I'm excited to share with you my first foray into the world of podcasting.

 The idea came about as part of our planning for teacher professional development at Yeshiva Lab School.
-Taking a page from the contemporary classroom, we decided to "flip" our teacher induction this year by providing our new faculty members with . . .
+Taking a page from the contemporary classroom, we decided to "flip" our teacher induction this year by providing our new faculty . . .